 7. Unique Selling Point

-It doesn’t matter if you are selling a service or a product, your customers need to have the confidence that their data is safe.
+It doesn’t matter if you are selling a service or a product, your customers need to be confident that their data is safe.
 Building your SDLC on a strong security foundation is a very strong selling point.
-Security is now table stakes for many enterprises, even a requirement in cases where the customer is audited for ISO-27001.
+Security is now table stakes for many enterprises — and it’s even a requirement in cases where the customer is audited for ISO-27001.

-Architecting DevOps processes and systems with a focus on security accelerate software delivery even further.
-By shifting security to “the left” and automating every security measure possible reduces surprises and frustration along every step of the process.
-No matter if you are starting a new project or thinking of transitioning into DevOps, security has to be in the centre of the stage always to prevent outages in your systems.
+Architecting DevOps processes and systems with a focus on security accelerates software delivery even further.
+Shifting security to “the left” and automating every security measure possible reduces surprises and frustration along every step of the process.
+It doesn’t matter if you are starting a new project or thinking of transitioning to DevOps, security has to be centre-stage to prevent outages in your systems.